brianvp/brianvp.github.com/_posts/2017-01-16-understanding-relative-urls.md

 Which is effectively the same as specifying no `<base>`.
 You might use this for local development.

-Addtionally, you can dynamically write the `<base>` with a script, but doesnt appear to be a [recommended](http://stackoverflow.com/questions/3494954/how-do-i-set-a-pages-base-href-in-javascript) approach.
+Additionally, you can dynamically write the `<base>` with a script, but doesn't appear to be a [recommended](http://stackoverflow.com/questions/3494954/how-do-i-set-a-pages-base-href-in-javascript) approach.
 It seems better to leave this up to your build / depolyment system.

 The good news is that broken paths are generally easy to detect when your browser is in development mode - just look for the red requests in the network tab, and check the path.
-You'll know something is off when the path is partially correct, but contains additional levels or missing levels alltogether.
+You'll know something is off when the path is partially correct, but contains additional levels or missing levels altogether.